Who We Are

 The NEP Today

-There are five trusts responsible for the operational delivery of services in their respective regions and a national trust that provides leadership and national co-ordination for the programme as a whole.
+There are three trusts responsible for the operational delivery of services in their respective regions.

 Harm Reduction